RJBYTESS/PRODIGY_CS-TASK1/README.md

 python cipher.py decrypt "Your plaintext here" shift_value

 Requires:
-python3 install in your system
+python3 installation in your system